Direction: Take Off Productions

 Illustrations: Amélie Poncety

-Since the beginning of 2016, the blueFACTORY site in Fribourg has hosted the smart living lab, which will see the construction of its own building in 2020.
+Since the beginning of 2016, the blueFACTORY site in Fribourg has hosted the smart living lab, whose own building will be constructed in 2020.
 Awaiting the final building, research teams have their offices in the blueFACTORY’s Blue Hall.
-The vanguard building that is currently being designed by the researchers will be sustainable and constantly evolving, comprising laboratories, classrooms, and offices for over one hundred researchers.
-In the context of multifunctionality, the building itself will become an object of study in the quest for solutions to reduce power consumption and the associated greenhouse gas emissions.
+The vanguard building resulting from the first research programme, will be sustainable, and constantly evolving, and will include laboratories, classrooms, and offices for over one hundred researchers.
+Multi-purpose building, it will become an object of study in the quest for solutions to reduce energy consumption, and the associated greenhouse gas emissions.
 In order to define the preliminary project, a collaborative parallel studies mandate (MEP*) was set up.
 After an open call for applications, the smart living lab will undertake the panel selection.
 Next, a mostly independent board of experts will be in charge of evaluating the projects.
 The procedure includes a number of intermediary steps in the presence of the board of experts, the selected teams, research managers, and internal experts.

 A building in line with Switzerland’s environmental objectives

 The Swiss Federal Council has committed to moving towards a 2000-watt society by 2150, with an intermediary objective of 3500 watts by 2050.
 To help the smart living lab's building meet this intermediate target, an interdisciplinary research program has been set up, funded by the Canton of Fribourg and EPFL.
 Led by the Building 2050 research group, about thirty researchers from EPFL, the HEIA-FR, and the UNIFR have been involved in the passionate mission of designing a model building for the future.

 Focusing on questions related to energy, comfort, and architectural quality, the researchers have identified their main axes of research:

 1. the user, for whom the building is designed

 3. the in situ energy production and transformation